ome/omero-figure/README.rst

     $ pip install "reportlab<3.6"

 *Option 3*: You can also install the dependencies as described in *Option 2* above.
-Then, upload the script through the Omero web interface.
-For this, log into your Omero web interface as admin, select the scripts icon and click on the "Upload Script" button.
-Select the ``Figure_To_Pdf.py`` script from the directory where you copied it to locally and upload.
+Then, upload the script through the OMERO web interface.
+For this, log into your OMERO web interface as admin, select the scripts icon and click on the "Upload Script" button.
+Select the ``Figure_To_Pdf.py`` script from the directory where you copied it to locally and upload it into the directory ``omero/figure_scripts``.

 * Optional: Figure legends can be formatted using Markdown syntax.
 To see this correctly in the exported PDF info page, we need `Python Markdown <https://python-markdown.github.io/>`_: